muromirg/fizzbuzz/readme.md

 This project contains the FIZZBUZZ function, which:
 1) Takes the string with numbers, divided by spaces, as input
+	- Actually you can enter any symbols you want, they will be interpreted as their ASCII codes.
 2) Returns the string with these numbers too, BUT:
 	- ".. any number divisible by three is replaced by the word fizz and any divisible by five by the word buzz.